Rednickle/ktor-red/servers/autoreload.md

 It will compile the application, and after doing so, it will listen for additional source changes and recompile when necessary.
 And thus, triggering Automatic class reloading.

 You can then use another terminal to run the application with `gradle run`.
+If you use IntelliJ IDEA to run the application, you should properly configure its [compilation output locations](https://www.jetbrains.com/help/idea/specifying-compilation-settings.html) because it uses a different output location from that gradle uses.

 ## Example
 {: #example}